Signed in as:

 What was your first performance memory?

-I had found a group of other kids who played music and we started gigging as teenagers.
-I got hired to play a gig, my first road trip to Kamloops, British Columbia, as a 16-year old.
-It was a real eye-opener, as a rural kid from a beekeeping family farm.
+I started gigging as a teenager.
+And my first road trip was to Kamloops, British Columbia, when I was 16 years old.
+It was a real eye-opener, being a rural kid from a beekeeping family farm.

 Ok, so you were self-taught, and playing with bands in your late teens and early 20s, and you got accepted to the Grant MacEwan Music Program Degree in Edmonton, Alberta?

-Yes, I had discovered jazz, through players like Django Rheinhart and Lenny Breau.
-I had figured out folk, country, blues, etc, but when I heard jazz, my ear hit a limit to what I could figure out on my own.
+Yes, I had a solid musical grounding with folk, country, blues, etc, but when I heard jazz through players like Django Rheinhart and Lenny Breau, my ear hit a limit to what I could figure out on my own.
 That really intrigued me.
 Luckily, the head of the guitar program at Grant MacEwan University saw something in me and I was accepted.

 What was the experience of a formal musical education like?